haveno-dex/haveno-site/faq.md

 ## [Do you have more docs?](#do-you-have-more-docs)

 Our documentation can be found [in our GitHub Repository](https://github.com/haveno-dex/haveno/tree/master/docs).
-It contains protcol details, contributing guides, installation instructions, and more.
+It contains protocol details, contributing guides, installation instructions, and more.

 ## [What are arbitrators?
 Why do you need them?](#what-are-arbitrators-why-do-you-need-them)